Approved by: Human Protections Administrator, Director of OPRS, and Executive IRB Chair

 - The Elder Abuse and Neglect Act (Public Act 90-0025); and

-- The Illinois Department of Public Health Laboratory (Infectious Disease) Reporting Requirements, please view a list of reportable diseases;
+- The Illinois Department of Public Health Laboratory (Infectious Disease) Reporting Requirements has a list of reportable diseases;

 Illinois Law and HIV Testing and Results.